-- Lives in a home in which only one or neither of their natural parents are present, due to incarceration, institutionalization, death, or other factors; - Currently resides in a government subsidized shelter or institution like a group home, rehabilitation facility or shelter for victims of domestic violence; or - Is an emancipated youth. - Historically Disenfranchised and Marginalized

-- Is an individual who has experienced discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, or genetic information (including family medical history); - Is a migrant Youth or an individual determined eligible for Deferred Action for Childhood Arrivals (DACA) Program; or - Labor market information indicates there is an underrepresentation of the participant's race, national origin, gender identity, or sexual orientation within their industry of choice in Allegheny County or the Pittsburgh Metropolitan Statistical Area (MSA). - Additional Barriers to Education or Employment - Has a lack of or limited access to a personal vehicle and/or lives more than 1 mile from the closest or public transportation stop to attend education/training or employment; - Is currently receiving services, other than (or in addition to) income-based services, from a PA Department of Human Services (PA DHS) or Allegheny County Department of Human Services (ACDHS) program; or - Has been referred to, or is being treated by, an agency for a substance abuse related issue.
+- Has been actively seeking employment for at least two months and remains unemployed or underemployed; - Has been fired from at least one job within the previous 12 months; or - \circ $\;$ Has had three or more jobs within the previous 12 months. - Living Arrangements - Lives in a home in which only one or neither of their natural parents are present, due to incarceration, institutionalization, death, or other factors; - Currently resides in a government subsidized shelter or institution like a group home, rehabilitation facility or shelter for victims of domestic violence; or - Is an emancipated youth or latchkey youth. - Historically Disenfranchised and Marginalized - Is an individual who has been historically underserved and marginalized as a result of race, national origin, sexual orientation, or gender identity; - Is a migrant Youth or an individual determined eligible for Deferred Action for Childhood Arrivals (DACA) Program; or - There is an underrepresentation of the participant's race, national origin, gender identity, or sexual orientation within their industry of choice. - Additional Barriers to Education or Employment - Has a lack of or limited access to a personal vehicle and/or lives more than 1 mile from the closest or public transportation stop to attend education/training or employment; - o Is currently receiving services from a human services agency... - Has been referred to, or is being treated by, an agency for a substance abuse related problem; or - Is a victim of abuse or resides in an abusive environment as documented by a school official or professional.